Yonas-Assefa/Yonas-Assefa/README.md

 ## 👨‍💻 About Me

 I'm a Senior Software Engineer experienced in developing high-quality software solutions.
-I specialize in [your key areas of expertise, e.g., full-stack development, machine learning, etc.], and I’m passionate about [mention any technologies or methodologies you are enthusiastic about].
+I specialize in , and I’m passionate about [mention any technologies or methodologies you are enthusiastic about].

 ## 📈 What I Do